 Follow the steps below to start your semester in Sakai.

 Log in to Sakai and View Your Course Sites

 Your course sites display along the top of the screen or click More Sites to display all sites.
 If your sites do not display correctly, please contact the OIT Help Desk.

 Combine Identical Course Sections to Create a Supersection (if needed)

 Import Material from Previous Course Sites - Can include Gradebook settings

 Add TAs and/or Designers to Assist You

-Optional: If you would like to view exactly what a student will see in your site, Create a Student Demo user account.
-Once the account is created, log in using your Student Demo account (use the Guest Login) and test your Course from the student perspective.
+Optional: If you would like to view exactly what a student will see in your site, Create a demo Student user account.
+Once the account is created, log in using your demo Student account (use the Guest Login) and test your Course from the student perspective.

 The following are three simple site design tweaks which will vastly improve your students’ experience in your course site.

 Change your Site Information Display to match short course description.